keiji-imai/blog/content/projects/rcj_lw/index.md

 ![CAD](images/cad.png)

-For more information about our robot, see our [technical paper](https://robocupjuniortc.github.io/soccer-2021/pdfs/TDPs/LWL_Orion.pdf), our [2021 video submission](https://www.youtube.com/watch?v=EiC6TM8G3RY), and our [2020 sponsor thank you video](https://www.youtube.com/watch?v=nJy8fdx0ffE).
+For more information about our robot, see our [technical paper](https://robocupjuniortc.github.io/soccer-2021/pdfs/TDPs/LWL_Orion.pdf) or our 2021 video submission:

+{{<youtube EiC6TM8G3RY>}}